siefer2005/WeatherWise/README.md

 ### Technologies used

-* **Kotlin**: Modern programming language for Android development known for concise and expressive syntax.
+* **Kotlin**: Modern programming language for Android development known for concise and expressive syntax

-* **Android SDK**: Software Development Kit that provides tools and APIs for building Android applications.
+* **Android SDK**: Software Development Kit that provides tools and APIs for building Android applications

 * **MVVM architecture**: A design pattern that separates an app into three parts - Model, View, and ViewModel - making code more organized and maintaining a smooth user experience.
-It helps manage data, user interface, and business logic effectively.
+It helps manage data, user interface, and business logic effectively

-* **Shared Preferences**: Mechanism in Android for storing small amounts of data persistently, often used for app settings.
+* **Shared Preferences**: Mechanism in Android for storing small amounts of data persistently, often used for app settings

-* **ViewModel**: MVVM architecture component that holds UI-related data, surviving configuration changes, and lifecycle events.
+* **ViewModel**: MVVM architecture component that holds UI-related data, surviving configuration changes, and lifecycle events

-* **LiveData**: Architecture component that allows data observation for UI components, automatically updating when the underlying data changes.
+* **LiveData**: Architecture component that allows data observation for UI components, automatically updating when the underlying data changes

-* **ViewBinding**: Library that generates binding classes for XML layouts, enabling direct interaction with views while improving type safety.
+* **ViewBinding**: Library that generates binding classes for XML layouts, enabling direct interaction with views while improving type safety

-* **Coroutines**: Kotlin library for managing asynchronous tasks more concisely and safely, simplifying multithreaded programming.
+* **Coroutines**: Kotlin library for managing asynchronous tasks more concisely and safely, simplifying multithreaded programming

-* **Flows**: Kotlin-based reactive streams that handle asynchronous data streams with support for flow control and error handling.
+* **Flows**: Kotlin reactive streams that handle asynchronous data streams with support for flow control and error handling

-* **Retrofit**: Networking library for Android that simplifies HTTP requests and responses, often used for communicating with APIs.
+* **Retrofit**: Networking library for Android that simplifies HTTP requests and responses, often used for communicating with APIs

-* **MPAndroidChart**:  Powerful ibrary for creating various types of charts and graphs in Android applications.
+* **MPAndroidChart**: Powerful ibrary for creating various types of charts and graphs in Android applications

-* **Glide**: Image loading library for efficient image loading and caching in Android apps.
+* **Glide**: Image loading library for efficient image loading and caching in Android apps

-* **Algolia Search API Client**: Client library for integrating Algolia's search services into Android applications, enabling powerful search functionalities.
+* **Algolia Search API Client**: Client library for integrating Algolia's search services into Android applications, enabling powerful search functionalities

 <p align="right">(<a href="#readme-top">back to top</a>)</p>